stevenc-stb/spdx-3-model/model/AI/Classes/AIPackage.md

 ## Summary

-Refers to any unit of content that can be associated with a distribution of AI software or AI model.
+A Package that contains AI software or an AI model.

 ## Description

-An AI Package is a specialized type of software Package that includes code or model that implements artificial intelligence functionalities.
+A software package that contains code or a model that provides artificial intelligence capabilities.

 ## Metadata